Priyanka363/Virtual-art/README.md

 # Virtual-art
-A virtual painter where you can draw something by hands from a certain distance.
+An air canva where you can draw something by hands from a certain distance.